schemedoc/surveys/index.md

 This is an index to pages that describe various detailed differences between Scheme implementations.

-As of 2016-08-05, the list of Scheme implementations tested is:
+List of Scheme implementations tested (the list may differer depends on the survey).

 [Racket](http://racket-lang.org/),
 [Gauche](http://practical-scheme.net/gauche/),